mdriyajulkabir/Health-Care/README.md

 # Support life

-We are try our best to survibe you!
+We are try our best to survive you!

 # Our Mission
 ### We start by making the patient assessment and follow through.
 Directing the Home Care program every step of the way, until the patient is discharged.